-Assurance Gaps - Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) Control Gaps How identified control gaps are being managed Source of assurance where are we not getting effective evidence How identified gaps are being managed Assurance rating Focus on retention of staff - creating positive working environment and integration of People Promise 'themes' System retention role established and in place for 2023/24.
+Ref Objective Exec Lead How we may be prevented from meeting objective Link to Risk Register Link to Standards Identified Controls (Primary, secondary and tertiary) How identified control gaps are being managed Source of assurance Assurance Gaps - where are we not getting effective evidence How identified gaps are being managed Committee providing assurance to TB Assurance rating Focus on retention of staff - creating positive working environment and integration of People Promise 'themes' System retention role established and in place for 2023/24.
 People Promise Y1 work complete with funding for Y2 agreed.
 Education and Learning Team in place and actively working to improve compliance with Statutory and Mandatory Training.
-Organisational Development Team in place and actively working to improve completion rates for Appraisals. lite Manager not yet recruited to Appraisal compliance levels not at expected level Mandatory Training compliance not at agreed level To be monitored through the Workforce Operational Group and FPAM meetings and will feature in the highlight report to PODC.
-Phased targeted approach in 23/24 KPI's as featured in the Integrated Improvement Plan. improvement methodology across the Trust of the ULHT teams to engage when we are operationally challenged Ability to demonstrate quick impact on the cultural change due to various interventions will be limited (as these are multi Improvement Academy now report all training & associated activity to embed continuous improvement through Improvement Steering Group for oversight and escalations Working with each improvement programme and Divisions to develop identify and align improvement plans produced by Improvement academy Improvement programmes identifying personalised training needs for ULHT staff Divisions training plan offers despite general and targeted comms through various platforms.
+Organisational Development Team in place and actively working to improve completion rates for Appraisals.
+Manager to be recruited for Yr2 Consideration to the concept of group appraisals and appraisal lite OD picking up retention/flexible working whilst People Promise Manager not yet recruited to Workforce Strategy and OD Group to discuss group appraisal and appraisal lite Sept 2023 1 Appraisal compliance levels not at expected To be monitored through the Workforce Operational Group and FPAM meetings and will feature in the highlight report to PODC.
+Phased targeted approach in 23/24 KPI's as featured in the Integrated Improvement Plan. challenged Ability to demonstrate quick impact on the cultural change due to various interventions will be limited (as these are multi year/multi factorial projects) activity to embed continuous improvement through Improvement Steering Group for oversight and escalations produced by Improvement academy Improvement programmes identifying personalised training needs for ULHT staff Divisions training plan (aligned to the IIP) presented at FPAM our various training offers despite general and targeted comms through various platforms.
 Services are struggling to release staff for QI training due to pressures.
-Plan for a Improvement Academy to increase offer with more agile training methods to meet the needs of the varied staff.
-Developing communications & engagement strategy for on- going awareness of Improvement Academy to enable improvement culture change (not just limited to Reducing sickness absence - Absence Management System Compliance with use of AMS being addressed through People Management Essential Training and AMS training from HRBPs Early Occupational Health led interventions are being explored for top two reasons for sickness absence Deep dive by Workforce Strategy and OD Group into absence data Internal Audit Report Various reports through Heads of HR to Divisions Output from WSOD Group deep dive into absence data Work continues with the completion of the audit actions and work/training with the departmental managers and HR.
+Plan for a QI relaunch in the new Improvement Academy to increase offer with more agile training methods to meet the needs of the varied staff.
+Developing communications & engagement strategy for on- Director of 4844 CQC Safe Reducing sickness absence - Absence Management System Compliance with use of AMS being addressed through People Management Essential Training and AMS training from HRBPs Early Occupational Health led interventions are being explored for top two reasons for sickness absence Deep dive by Workforce Strategy and OD Group into absence data Internal Audit Report Heads of HR to Divisions Output from WSOD Group deep dive into absence data Work continues with the completion of the audit actions and work/training with the departmental managers and HR.
 To be monitored through the Workforce Operational Group and FPAM meetings and will feature in the highlight report to PODC.
 Phased targeted approach in 23/24 KPI's as featured in the Integrated Improvement Plan.
 A deep dive is being undertaken of the full utilisation of the AMS management system as early indications show improvement is needed.
-2a A modern and progressive workforce Director of People and Organisational Development Possible disruption caused by system wide strike action and capacity of Pillar leads 4844 4996 5093 4997 CQC Safe CQC Responsive CQC Effective Ensuring access to the personal and professional development that enables people to deliver outstanding care and ensures ULHT becomes known as a learning organisation Establish ULHT Education and Learning service Promote benefits and None identified WSODG, FPAM and PODC data Workforce, Strategy and OD Group upward report to PODC including scorecard analytics i.e. appraisal, statutory and mandatory training Mandatory Training compliance not at To be monitored through the Workforce Operational Group and FPAM meetings and will feature in the highlight report to PODC.
-Phased targeted approach in 23/24 KPI's as featured in the Integrated Improvement Plan.
-People and Organisational Development Committee Green
+People and 2a A modern and progressive workforce People and Organisational Development Possible disruption caused by system wide strike action and capacity of Pillar leads 4996 CQC Responsive CQC Effective Ensuring access to the personal and professional development that enables people to deliver outstanding care and ensures ULHT becomes known as a learning organisation Establish ULHT Education and Learning service None identified PODC data Workforce, Strategy and OD Group upward report to PODC including scorecard Appraisal compliance levels not at expected level Mandatory Training compliance not at agreed level To be monitored through the Workforce Operational Group and FPAM meetings and will feature in the highlight report to PODC.
+Phased targeted approach in 23/24 KPl's as featured in the Integrated Improvement Plan.
+Organisational Development Committee Green